top of page

 4. Medical Devices

-Portable diagnostic tools and implants for the medical industry
+Portable diagnostic tools and implants for the medical industry.

 The versatility of SMD electronic components ensures their widespread adoption across diverse applications.